 With two different thresholds (40 and 50 p.e.), the difference between the measured and the true number of pp interactions is within the statistical uncertainty when $\mu < 1$.
-For $\mu > 1$, μ is overestimated.
-This is due to the fact that the migration effect (see Section 5.3) gives an excess of detected particles compared to the prediction.
-The deviation increases with the threshold due to an increased migration effect.
+For $\mu > 1$, the number of detected particles is larger than the prediction due to the migration effect (Section 5.3) therefore μ is overestimated.
+The deviation from the true value increases with the threshold due to an increased migration effect.